se-edu/learningresources/contents/swift/welcome-to-swift.md

         return
     }

-    // golden path is not indented
+    // happy path is not indented
     // past contains the non-nil value of year; proceed to do something with past
     // past remains defined till the function exits
 }